ongr-io/ElasticsearchBundle/Resources/doc/inheritance.rst

 Document Inheritance
 ====================

 By default annotations inherit all properties that have been defined in parent document.
 We have implemented ``Skip`` and ``Inherit`` annotations to make inheritance to be less of a headache.
-E. g.:
+E.g.:

 .. code:: php